GSA/digitalgov.gov/content/posts/2013-09-20-communication-is-key-in-measuring-customer-experience.md

 ---
+url: /2013/09/20/communication-is-key-in-measuring-customer-experience/
 date: 2013-09-20 6:56:30 -0400
-title: 'Communication is Key in Measuring Customer Experience'
+title: Communication is Key in Measuring Customer Experience
-summary: 'As mentioned in previous blog posts, great efforts have been made in creating a Customer Experience program and a Customer Experience (CX) index in our Office of Citizen Services and Innovative Technologies (OCSIT) at GSA.
-Our office manages well over 10 programs, including websites, a contact center, search services, and other'
+summary: As mentioned in previous blog posts, great efforts have been made in creating a Customer Experience program and a Customer Experience (CX) index in our Office of Citizen Services and Innovative Technologies (OCSIT) at GSA.
+Our office manages well over 10 programs, including websites, a contact center, search services, and other
-authors: [simchah-suveyke-bogin]
+authors:
+  - simchah-suveyke-bogin
 categories:
   - Metrics
 tag: